LuiisFernando/mapdev/README.md

 # mapdev

-Mapdev is an application to find developer registred with his github username consuming github api.
+Mapdev is an application to find developers registred with his github username consuming github api.

 # backend